 - Total Semester Hours: Master's-level students must earn a minimum of 36 semester hours to be eligible to graduate from Trident.
 Some programs may require more units.
 See table below. - Residency: Students must complete a minimum of 29 graduate-level semester hours at Trident.
 Some programs may require more units.
-See table below. - Academic Program: Master's-level students must also satisfy all requirements of the individual program. - Minimum Grade: Students must receive a minimum grade of "B-" in master's coursework taken at Trident. - Grade Point Average Requirement: Students must receive a minimum cumulative GPA of 3.0 in all Master's coursework taken at Trident.
+See table below. - Academic Program: Master's-level students must also satisfy all requirements of the individual program. - Minimum Grade: Students must receive a minimum grade of "B-" in master's coursework taken at Trident - Grade Point Average Requirement: Students must receive a minimum cumulative GPA of 3.0 in all Master's coursework taken at Trident.

-Degree Programs General Program Plans and Concentrations Minimum Residency Semester Hours Maximum Transferable Semester Hours Degree Semester Hour Minimum

-Master of Arts in Education All concentrations 24 6 30

-Master of Business All concentrations 24 U 30

-Administration No sepantustica 20 - 26

-No concentration 29 7 36

-Master of Business SPIRE DELL'S -LITE AL

-Administration All concentrations 36 8 40-44

-Master of Science in Health

-Administration No concentration 29 7 36

-Master of Science in Health

-Administration All concentrations 32 8 40

-Master of Science in Health Administration/ Master of Business Administration

-Dual Degree MSHA/MBA 64 N/A 64

-Master of Science in Health Sciences No concentrations 29 7 36

-Master of Science in Health Sciences All concentrations 32 8 40

-Master of Science in

-Homeland Security No concentration 29 7 36

-Master of Science in

-Homeland Security All concentrations 32 8 40

-Master of Science in Human MSHRM

-Resource Management (No concentration) 29 7 36

-Degree Programs General Program Plans and Concentrations Minimum Residency Semester Hours Maximum Transferable Semester Hours Degree Semester Hour Minimum

-Master of Science in

-Information Technology

-Management All concentrations 29 7 36

-Master of Science in

-Leadership All concentrations 29 7 36
+Degree Programs General Program Plans and Concentrations Minimum Residency Semester Hours Maximum Transferable Semester Hours Degree Semester Hour Minimum Master of Arts in Education All concentrations 24 6 30 Master of Business Administration No concentration 29 7 36 Master of Business Administration All concentrations 36 8 40-48 Master of Science in Health Administration No concentration 29 7 36 Master of Science in Health Administration All concentrations 32 8 40-48 Master of Science in Health Administration / Master of Business Administration Dual Degree MSHA/MBA 64 N/A 64 Master of Science in Health Sciences No concentrations 29 7 36 Master of Science in Health Sciences All concentrations 32 8 40 Master of Science in Homeland Security No concentration 29 7 36 Master of Science in Homeland Security All concentrations 32 8 40 Master of Science in Human Resource Management MSHRM (No concentration) 29 7 36 Master of Science in Information Technology Management All concentrations 29 7 36 Master of Science in Leadership All concentrations 29 7 36